JeremyCEY/DSAI-Project/README.md

 5. [Random Forest Regression](https://github.com/McSpicyWifBacon/DSAI-Project/blob/main/random-forest-regression.ipynb)

 ## Objective
 Our team's objective is to understand how sleep is affected by a person's lifestyle choices and find out how to improve sleep quality.
-By inputting your lifestyle choices, we can predict your sleep quality.
+By inputting your lifestyle choices, we can predict your numeric sleep quality.

+## Models used
+- KDE Plot
+- Line Plot
+- Categorical Plot
+- Scatter Plot
+- Univariate Linear Regression
+- Multivariate Linear Regression
+- Random Forest Regression

+## Conclusion

 ## Contributors
 - @McSpicyWifBacon